caomw/hessian/README.md

             01:00  Developed data loading script.
 Investigated data format in mnist, cifar.

 2016/02/29: 01:00  Ran an experiment on how the gradient will change for mnist training (2000 size instead of 10000)

+2016/03/12: 00:40  Learned plotting function (gnuplot) and paths library (Filename Manipulation Package)
+            01:00  Learned folder directory management in computational experiments

+2016/03/13: 02:00  Wrote runall.sh file to manage an experiment in one run of a script.
+            00:00